python/cpython/Doc/library/argparse.rst

    args = parser.parse_args()

-The help for this program will display ``myprogram.py`` as the program name (regardless of where the program was invoked from) if run it as a script:
+The help for this program will display ``myprogram.py`` as the program name (regardless of where the program was invoked from) if it is run as a script:

 .. code-block:: shell-session